cnagel/spring-eureka-server-example/README.md

 spring-eureka-server-example
 ============================

-Spring Cloud Eureka server example
+Simple example for a Spring Cloud Eureka server.